joshua-zingale/masters-project/report/report.md

 ---
 title: The Development and Introduction in Computer-Science Courses of an AI Tutor
 author: Joshua Zingale
 abstract: "General-purpose generative AI has been deployed in many computer science courses as an instructional aid.
 We present a prototype AI Tutor along with our experience developing, deploying, and gaining institutional support for it, both from our Information Technology Systems and Internal Review Board.
-We also report on data that we collected from student interactions with the AI Tutor, which occured in three sections across the two computer-science courses in which we deployed the AI Tutor."
+We also report on data that we collected from student interactions with the AI Tutor, which occured in three sections across the two computer-science courses at the R1 institution in which we deployed the AI Tutor."
 bibliography: references.bib
 ---